cider-security-research/top-10-cicd-security-risks/Risks/CICD-SEC-08-Ungoverned-Usage-of-3rd-Party-Services.md

 It is rare to find an organization which does not have numerous 3rd parties connected to its CI/CD systems and processes.
 Their ease of implementation, combined with their immediate value, has made 3rd parties an integral part of the engineering day-to-day.
 The methods of embedding or granting access to 3rd parties are becoming more diverse and the complexities associated with implementing them are diminishing.

-Taking a common SCM - GitHub SAAS - as en example, 3rd party applications can be connected through one or more of these 5 methods:
+Taking a common SCM - GitHub SaaS - as en example, 3rd party applications can be connected through one or more of these 5 methods: